 Christians hold a variety of views about the Bible.
 Some regard every biblical statement as factual and every instruction as universally applicable.
-Others view the Bible as a record of religious beliefs and practices, informative but not particularly relevant to people today.
+Some view the Bible as a record of ancient religious beliefs and practices, informative but not directly relevant to people today.
 Between these extremes more nuanced views exist.
 But how does the Bible view itself?
 What does Scripture show us about how it communicates God’s message?

 Scripture says about itself, “All Scripture is God-breathed and useful in teaching, rebuking, correcting and training in righteousness” (2 Timothy 3:16).
 Many Christians refer to the Bible as “the Word of God.”
-However, that descriptor doesn’t seem to be used in Scripture itself for the Bible as a whole.
-When Scripture itself speaks of the “word of God” (e.g. “the word of God is . . . sharper than any double-edged sword,” (Heb.
+However, that descriptor doesn’t seem to be used in Scripture for the Bible as a whole.
+When Scripture speaks of the “word of God” (e.g. “the word of God is . . . sharper than any double-edged sword” (Heb.
 4:12), it refers to God’s messages filled with God’s presence carrying out God’s purpose.
-In the New Testament the “word of God” most often refers specifically to the Gospel message of Jesus Christ (e.g. Acts 12:24; Col. 1:25; 1 Thess.
+In the New Testament the “word of God” most often refers to the Gospel (Good News) message of Jesus Christ (e.g. Acts 12:24; Col. 1:25; 1 Thess.
 2:13).
-Jesus was steeped in Scripture and spoke of the contents of Scripture as the authoritative words from God (e.g. John 10:34,35; Matt.
-4:1-10), while interpreting it in non-literal and profoundly fresh ways.
+Jesus was steeped in Scripture and spoke of the contents of Scripture as authoritative words from God (e.g. John 10:34,35; Matt.
+4:1-10), while often interpreting them in non-literal and profoundly fresh ways.

 Scripture points beyond itself to Jesus.
 “You study the Scriptures diligently,” says Jesus, “because you think that in them you have eternal life.
 These are the very Scriptures that testify about me” (John 5:39).
-The heart and foundation of Scripture, and of Christian faith, and of Scripture is proclaimed in the Gospel – the Good News of Jesus Christ (1 Cor.
+The heart and foundation of God’s saving work in history, of Christian faith, and of Scripture is proclaimed in the Gospel – the Good News of Jesus Christ (1 Cor.
 15:1-4; Rom.
 10:9-11).
-The Good News is that God has acted to redeem humankind and all creation by means climaxing in Jesus’ death and resurrection.
-God’s saving plan – implemented in Jesus Christ — is to renew creation, bring his reign in fullness and unite heaven and earth as one in Christ (Eph.1:10).
+The Good News is that God has acted to redeem humankind and all creation in Jesus.
+God’s saving plan – implemented in Jesus Christ — is to repair and renew creation, bring his Reign in fullness and unite heaven and earth as one in Christ (Eph.1:10).

 While the Gospel is the essential heart of God’s saving message, the entire Bible has a vital place in Christian life.
-Drawn by the Holy Spirit to believe the Good News of Jesus Christ we then look to the Scriptures for further understanding, direction and empowerment.
+Drawn by the Holy Spirit to believe the Good News of Jesus we look to the Scriptures for further understanding, direction and empowerment.
 Scripture helps fill out our knowledge of Jesus.
 It helps us to know God, ourselves and the world.
 It challenges our preconceptions and cultural givens.
-As read by the churches with the guidance of the Holy Spirit and interpreted in relationship to Jesus, Scripture communicates God’s active, reliable and authoritative message in every generation.
+As read by the churches with the guidance of the Holy Spirit and interpreted in relationship to Jesus, Scripture communicates God’s fresh, reliable and dynamic message, propelling God’s mission, in every generation.
 Reading, studying and meditating on Scripture with the guidance of God’s Spirit nurtures our faith, aids our worship and empowers our journey with Jesus.
 But we must embrace the Bible’s own understanding of what it is and how it speaks.

 What the Bible Is Not

 Though it contains historical material, the Bible is not a book of history in our modern sense.
 Biblical accounts of the same incident often vary in their details.
-And some elements of the biblical narratives are inconsistent with the researches of historians and archeologists.
-These discrepancies can launch us into another faith vs. science debate, but they shouldn’t.
+And some elements of the biblical narratives are inconsistent with the best researches of historians and archeologists.

-Consider for example how Matthew (8:5-13)and Luke (7:1-10) recount Jesus’ healing of the centurion’s servant.
+Consider how Matthew (8:5-13)and Luke (7:1-10) recount Jesus’ healing of the centurion’s servant.
 Though it’s clearly the same incident, the details are quite different, and on a purely literal level contradictory.
 Both accounts are essentially accurate, but not factually literal.
 In particular Matthew leaves out the role of the mediators.
-Matthew and Luke each take an event in Jesus’ life and tell its story in way to emphasize the Spirit-inspired lessons each wants to communicate.
-Key events, such as the accounts of Jesus’ birth and resurrection, are likewise told differently in order to emphasize specific points.
-The Evangelists are preachers of the Gospel, not historians in the modern sense, and it is anachronistic to treat their accounts as detailed records.
+Matthew and Luke each take an event in Jesus’ life and tell its story in a way to emphasize the Spirit-inspired lessons each wants to communicate.
+Key events, such as Jesus’ birth and resurrection, are likewise told differently in order to emphasize specific points.
+The Four Evangelists are preachers of the Gospel, not historians in the modern sense, and it is anachronistic to treat their accounts as detailed records.

 While the revelation of a God who acts in real history is indispensable to Christian faith, the accuracy of every detail in the Bible isn’t.
-This doesn’t mean the Bible contains “errors,” because factual literalness wasn’t the intent.
-The Bible was not written to provide a detailed factual record as historians in our own time seek to establish, nor are its narratives always meant to be actual history, though certainly some biblical accounts are.
+This doesn’t mean the Bible contains “errors,” because factual literalness isn’t always the point.
 The Catholic Church’s view of “inerrancy” – in contrast to the fundamentalist Protestant version — reflects this understanding: “the books of Scripture must be acknowledged as teaching solidly, faithfully and without error that truth which God wanted put into sacred writings for the sake of our salvation.”

 The Bible is not a book of moral rules.
 Scripture includes some universally binding moral instructions.
-But we have to ask whether a particular instruction is trans-cultural (“timeless”) or context-specific.
-The Bible contains both kinds of teachings on Christian practice.
-Slavery, was upheld by such instructions as “Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ. . .
-Serve wholeheartedly, as if you were serving the Lord” (Eph.
+But we have to ask whether a particular instruction is trans-cultural (“timeless”) or limited to a specific context.
+Slavery was upheld by such instructions as “Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ. . .”
+(Eph.
 6:5-7a).
-But it is now universally condemned as a great evil contrary to God’s will, and the “Underground Railroad” through which U.S. enslaved people escaped, usually conducted by committed Christians, is greatly admired.
-The requirement that women cover their heads in worship services – although grounded by Paul in both creational and heavenly realities (1 Cor.
-11:1-16) — is today widely understood as a culture-specific instruction subject to revision; and many churches have revised biblical instructions about women’s roles (e.g. 1 Tim.
+But it is now condemned as a great evil contrary to God’s will, and the “Underground Railroad” through which U.S. enslaved people escaped, usually conducted by committed Christians, is greatly admired.
+The requirement that women cover their heads in worship services, although grounded in both creational and heavenly realities (1 Cor.
+11:1-16), is today widely understood as a culture-specific directive subject to revision; and many churches have revised biblical instructions about women’s roles (e.g. 1 Tim.
 2:12).
 In contrast to literal biblical teaching (Matt.
 19:1-12), divorced and remarried couples are now accepted as full members in many Protestant churches across the theological spectrum.

-The claim of Jesus’ resurrection in an immortal body must be affirmed as authentic history because that is the very point of the Good News: Jesus’ resurrection is his vindication, our assurance of forgiveness, and the initial incidence and guarantee of the resurrection of all the redeemed and the ultimate renewal of creation — the very purpose of God’s plan of salvation.
+The claim of Jesus’ resurrection in an immortal body is to be affirmed as authentic history because that is the very point of the Good News: Jesus’ resurrection is his vindication, our assurance of forgiveness, and the initial incidence and guarantee of the resurrection of all the redeemed and the renewal of creation — the very purpose of God’s plan of salvation.
 And although we should not regard every detail as factual, and scholars argue about the authenticity of some of Jesus’ sayings, we can believe that the four Gospel accounts give us an essentially reliable picture of who Jesus is, and what he taught and did — and therefore what God is like — because Jesus himself is the Good News.

-Likewise, Scripture’s promise of Jesus’ eternal presence, love and salvation are the very heart of the Gospel of God’s grace.
-Without these assurances we would be without hope or encouragement through the hardships and uncertainties of life.
+Similarly, Scripture’s promise of God’s faithful presence and love, revealed in Jesus, is at the very heart of the Gospel.
+Without these assurances we would be without encouragement and hope through the hardships and uncertainties of life.
 “Neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.”
 There is no more essential Good News than that!

 Its relationship with the Gospel can also help us discern whether an ethical instruction is always and everywhere binding or if it can be revised.
-For example, a compelling case can be made that the biblical call to nonviolence and peacemaking is a timeless command.
+For example, a compelling case can be made that the biblical call to nonviolence and nonparticipation in war is a timeless command for followers of Jesus.
 Not only are there explicit instructions — “love your enemies,” “turn the other cheek,” “do not resist the evildoer,” “put away your sword”– but nonviolence was exemplified by Jesus himself and flows from the heart of the Gospel.

 The Gospel is the good news of God’s sacrificial love for all humanity.
-God loves us even when we make ourselves his enemies (Rom.
-5:10), taking the consequences of our sins and violence on himself on the cross.
-When Jesus told his followers to be like their heavenly Father by loving their enemies (Math.
-5:43-48), he was instructing them to make their own lives a demonstration of this Gospel, returning good for evil.
+God loves us even when we have made ourselves his enemies (Rom.
+5:10), bringing us peace by taking the consequences of our sins and violence on himself in Jesus on the cross.
+When Jesus tells us to be like our heavenly Father by loving our enemies (Math.
+5:43-48), he is instructing his followers to make our own lives a demonstration of this Gospel, returning good for evil.
 Killing enemies is the antithesis of the Gospel message and of faithful Christian witness.

-On the other hand, instructions about slavery and women’s role subordination, among others, are not intrinsic to the Gospel message, which itself may over time compel their revision.
-While serving as inspired texts originally intended for the specific circumstances of their own time and place, biblical instructions can’t always be applied directly to issues of moral practice in very different historical contexts.
+On the other hand, directives about slavery and women’s subordinate roles, among others, are not intrinsic to the Gospel message, which itself may compel their revision.
+While intended for some specific circumstances of their own time and place, biblical instructions can’t always be applied directly to issues of Christian practice in very different historical contexts.
 Yet no Scripture is useless.
 Even context-specific instructions have something to say to us today when read with the guidance of the Holy Spirit.
 And timeless instructions have to be applied with wisdom to our own complex lives.

-It’s understandable and correct that believers want a rock-bottom, reliable basis for our faith.
-And God has provided that in the message the Gospel.
-While the Scriptures are vital to Christian life, it is the Gospel message that is our sure foundation.
-The Good News of Jesus Christ, Son of God, Lord and Savior, crucified for our sins, risen immortal, calling us to follow him, and coming again in glory to bring his kingdom in fulness and unite heaven and earth is historical, foundational, universal, salvific, eternal and unchangeable, delivered to God’s people once for all time.
+It is appropriate that believers want a rock-bottom, reliable basis for our faith, and God has provided that in the message of the Gospel.
+While the Bible as a whole is vital to Christian faith, the Gospel message is our sure foundation.
+The Good News of Jesus Christ, Son of God, Lord and Savior, crucified for our sins, risen immortal, calling us to follow him, and coming again in glory to repair the world and bring his gracious Reign is historical, foundational, universal, salvific, eternal and unchangeable, delivered to God’s children once for all time.

 To comment please register in the menu on the right.